-This article explains HDR, Brightness Intelligence Plus, and debut technology, HDRi.
+This article explains the difference between HDR and BenQ proprietary technology, HDRi.
 Every time you turn around there are new features in technology, represented by some combination of letters and numbers, that you’re assured will improve your life.
 If you’re like me, you have three questions: Is this actually a big deal?
 Why?
 Do I need it?
 Let’s answer these questions and more about BenQ’s debut of HDRi technology for monitors.

-Brightness Intelligence Plus (B.I.+) is an adaptive technology that gives HDR superpowers.
-This proprietary eye-care feature gets its edge from a barely noticeable sensor along the bottom of the display.
+HDRi is an intelligent, adaptive technology that gives your display superpowers.
+Better color.
+Better contrast.
+Better clarity.
+All combined, better computer monitor experiences.
+This proprietary feature gets its edge from a barely noticeable sensor along the bottom of the display.
 That nearly invisible work horse is paying close attention to your surroundings while you’re paying close attention to your screen.
-This is where the “intelligence” part of Brightness Intelligence Plus comes in.
-The sensor detects changes in ambient lighting in your surrounding and what’s on your screen and adjusts the image brightness and color temperature to optimize it for your environment.
+This is where the “intelligent” part comes in.
+The sensor detects changes in ambient lighting in your surrounding and what’s on your screen and adjusts the image brightness, contrast, and color temperature to optimize it for your environment.
 To sum it up, images are clearer, with better color, and your eyes don’t have to strain to see them.See?
 That’s a big deal.

 This is where we get to that other perspective.
 Let’s look at your eyes while they look at a monitor.
 Straining to accommodate changes in lighting, hard-to-see details, or unnatural colors and shading is a lot of work.
 This can lead to a variety of eye problems which can impede productivity and feel pretty awful.